-With this series of blogs, we want to provide you a better understanding and more insights about electronic data interchange, why is it important, or how you can deal even with more difficult formats, such as EDIFACT or IMP that weren't mean to be easily processed by humans.
+With this series of blogs, we want to provide you with a better understanding and more insights about electronic data interchange, why it is important, or how you can deal even with more difficult formats, such as EDIFACT or IMP that weren't meant to be easily processed by humans.

 By the end of the series, you will know more about electronic data interchange and how you can utilize it today with more flexibility.
 Once you've read all these posts, we guarantee that you will be able to reassess your electronic data interchange efforts and consider whether using an integration platform would be a good idea.

 Also, we recommend you to read our two-part "Modern EDI" blog post, which outlines in detail the challenges in the current EDI world, as well as some potential paths to overcome those challenges.

 Electronic data interchange enables enterprises to exchange business-critical information (e.g., purchase orders, invoices, booking requests, custom status information, etc.) with their ecosystem of trading partners electronically.
 Shortly, electronic data interchange is a set of protocols that empower businesses to communicate with each other.
 Under EDI we mean the transmission, message flow, document format, and the software that interprets the documents.

 The electronic data interchange message normally includes the same information as the paper one; however, switching to electronic processes has significantly improved the way trading partners can do business with each other.